 Where To Place Bets In Virginia

 Virginia legalized online sports betting just last year.
 Whereas some states take their time before launching, Virginia was not one of them.
 Quick to market, online sportsbook apps launched in Virginia at the end of January 2021.
-The first sportsbooks to launch in Virginia include:

 - William Hill Virginia